aimhigherweb/iec_website/content/blog/13th-congress-of-the-orthokeratology-society-of-oceania.md

 CAPTION: Lachlan Hoy giving a presentation on ‘Refitting a Decentred Orthokeratology Lens’

 Other speakers came from all corners of the globe: United States, Canada, New Zealand, China and Italy.
 The information conveyed throughout the jam-packed congress included the demonstration of protocols for fitting complex prescriptions and recent research into the myopia-controlling effects of orthokeratology.
-Question and Answer panels were also a terrific opportunity to ask some specific questions and hear the rigorous discussion between the various experts in the field!
+Question and Answer panels were also a terrific opportunity to ask some specific questions and hear the rigorous discussion between the various experts in the field.

 ![](/uploads/20181005_154340.jpg)